 ISI Inspection Report 2018

 Heads of Year Groups oversee each section of the school: Pre-Prep, Lower School (Years 3 & 4), Middle School (Years 5 & 6), and Upper School (Years 7 & 8) Children can express their views and influence policy through an Upper, Middle and Lower School Council as well as the Boarders’ Council.
 Pinewood Surgery is equipped to provide care for pupils and staff in a friendly and professional environment.
 It provides an area within school where all can visit in case of acute illness, injury or emotional support knowing they will receive sympathy and understanding.
 Our nurses are NMC registered and on duty between 0800-1700.
 Mr and Mrs Hoyland and matrons with First Aid qualifications live on site and assist during the whole 24 hour period.

 Pinewood is ecumenical in its outlook and accepts children of any faith.
-We always begin the day with an act of worship, which brings the whole school together as a community.
+We always begin each week with an act of worship, which brings the Prep school together.
 The rhythms of the Christian year, its traditions and values quietly underpin the fabric of life at school.
 The Lady Chapel, which is adjacent to the Pre-Prep, is open to children during the school day as a place of quiet and contemplation.
 Rev Richard Hancock, the vicar of Bourton and Shrivenham is one of the School’s appointed visitors who the children can talk to, and he is involved in school services throughout the year.We have a fortnightly Saturday service in Bourton Church led by the Headmaster, at which a prominent senior school representative will be invited to preach.
 The service begins with a time of reflection and prayer.
 Parents and friends are welcome to attend what is an important element to our approach to life at Pinewood and afterwards for coffee in the Hall with the Headmaster and his wife.

 Well-Being & Emotional Support